bookkity/bookkity/articles/0002-toward-functional-paradigm-fundamental-concepts-in-java.md

   def load(gufi: UUID): Option[Flight]
 }
 ```
-Functional Programming offers us much more, but as Java developers we can't really apply more advanced stuff to our project.
-So we have to decide if we want to complain about lacking stuff or live in sweet unconsciousness.
+Functional Programming offers us much more, but as Java developers, we can't really apply more advanced concepts to our projects.
+So, we have to decide if we want to complain about the missing features or live in blissful ignorance.
-But looking at Java development we can observe it has a tendency to draw a bit from FP languages - immutable structures, ~~immutable~~ readonly collections, pattern matching etc.
+However, looking at Java development, we can observe that it has a tendency to draw from functional programming languages, incorporating features such as immutable structures, ~~immutable~~ readonly collections, pattern matching, etc.